AIR-DISCOVER/ICRA-RM-Sim2Real-Baseline/README.md

 ### Launch server and create client container without running

-If you wish to launch the simulation server and then create the client container without automatically starting the game, execute `launch.sh` with additional start-point.
+If you wish to launch the simulation server and then create the client container without automatically starting the game, execute `launch.sh` with an additional start-point.

-This is typically used for debugging before launching indivivual components of the client:
+This is typically used for debugging before launching individual components of the client:

 ```shell
 scripts/launch.sh bash